TRAINS & CARGO

 QUOTES FROM PLAYERS

 "Very entertaining game.
-Strategically challenging with a high replay value."
+Strategically challenging with high replay value."

 "I LOVE this game!
-In the beginning I thought it would have been difficult to learn how to play but I couldn't be more wrong!"
+[With all the components] I thought it would be difficult to learn but I couldn't be more wrong!"

-"I love the artwork as well!
-I love the colors and the elements of the game are so cute!
-I highly recommend you get it!"
+"I love the artwork!
+The colors and elements of the game are so cute!
+I highly recommend it!"

-"I remember that I got so obsessed with the game that I wanted to play it all the time!
-It is never boring and always different!"
+"I got so obsessed with the game that I wanted to play it all the time!
+It's never boring and always different."